ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 be shared by the entire community, without being coupled to any particular operating system or platform specific packaging format.

-One notable extension was Phillip Eby's ``setuptools``, which became popular after he created it as part of the work he was doing for OSAF.
+One notable enhancement was Phillip Eby's ``setuptools``, which became popular after he created it as part of the work he was doing for OSAF.
 This was subsequently forked to create the ``distribute`` project (like ``setuptools`` itself, the ``distribute`` distribution installs both the